 For those white players that do not like to defend and instead like to attack, attack, attack, the Russian variation allows white to give up the potential strong pawn center and instead get his queen involve and keep the pressure on black.

-With the d4 pawn opening from white gaining popularity from GMs every year, it’s not surprising that the Grunfeld defense is seen more regularly.
-It is deadly in the right hands and can many times hault a very well trained d4 player.
+With the d4 pawn opening from white gaining popularity from GMs every year, it’s not surprising that the Grunfeld Defense is seen more regularly.
+It is deadly in the right hands and can many times halt a very well trained d4 player.